 - Green Times

-Seeing how the Dutch harvest and store rainwater in an underground reservoir in the garden led to another relatively inexpensive project[2].
+Seeing how the Dutch harvest and store the rain in underground reservoirs in the garden led to another relatively inexpensive project[2].
 Now we have ample pristine water for the home and vegetables year-round.
 It matters not a jot how corrupt the uMngeni Board is, or isn’t; or how many leaking pipes and broken pumps they have.

 There are huge concerns today amongst scientists about toxic chemicals in water supplies from utilities; they cause serious conditions like the neurodegenerative diseases.

 Alongside all of this was a growing disgust of modern commercial foods.
-Cake-flour, mealiemeal and store bread are long gone; sugary treats and colas too, with very occasional indulgences.
+Cake-flour, maizemeal and store bread are long gone; sugary treats and colas too, with very occasional indulgences.
 Highly processed Cornflakes and All Bran for breakfast are history.
-These are all a pale shadow of real nosh.
+These are a pale shadow of real nosh.

 Few things make me more angry than do-gooders handing out parcels of food of very limited nutritional value.